awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.PostgreSQL.md

 ## Target data types for PostgreSQL<a name="CHAP_Target.PostgreSQL.DataTypes"></a>

 The PostgreSQL database endpoint for AWS DMS supports most PostgreSQL database data types\.
 The following table shows the PostgreSQL database target data types that are supported when using AWS DMS and the default mapping from AWS DMS data types\.
-Unsupported data types are listed following the table\.

 For additional information about AWS DMS data types, see [Data types for AWS Database Migration Service](CHAP_Reference.DataTypes.md)\.